 The parent is responsible for their child's school attendance as required by law and stresses the importance of regular and punctual school attendance.
-Furthermore, the parent shall report and explain an absence or tardies to the school.
+Furthermore, the parent shall report and explain tardiness to the school.
+If a student is late, the parent must walk their child to the office and sign them into school for the day.
+Please note: traffic is not an excuse.